Vikpoh/Top-5-superheroes/README.md

 - Flash
 - Wolverine
 - Deadpool
-- Thor (is a norse god not a hero)
+- Thor <"is a norse god not a hero">
 -Black Panther